Ipstenu/varnish-http-purge/readme.txt

 PageSpeed likes to put in Caching headers to say <em>not</em> to cache.
 To fix this, you need to put this in your `.htaccess` section for PageSpeed: `ModPagespeedModifyCachingHeaders off`

 If you're using nginx, it's `pagespeed ModifyCachingHeaders off;`

-= Can I use this with a proxy service like CloudFlare? =

-Yes, but you'll need to make some additional changes (see "Why aren't my changes showing when I use CloudFlare or another proxy?" below).

 = Why aren't my changes showing when I use CloudFlare or another proxy? =